-- 6.1 Statement of Intent.
+6.1 Statement of Intent.
 The Board and the UFF shall protect and safeguard the rights and opportunities of each employee to work in an environment free from any form of discrimination or harassment.
 The parties recognize their obligations under federal and State laws, rules, and regulations prohibiting discrimination, and have made clear their support for the concepts of affirmative action and equal employment opportunity.
 They desire to assure equal employment opportunities within FAU and recognize that the purpose of affirmative action is to provide equal opportunity to women, minorities, and other affected groups to achieve equality within FAU.
 The implementation of affirmative action programs will require positive actions that will affect terms and conditions of employment and to this end the parties have, in this Agreement and elsewhere, undertaken programs to ensure equitable opportunities for employees to receive salary adjustments, tenure, continuing multi-year appointments, successive fixed multi-year appointments, promotion, sabbaticals, and other benefits.
 This statement of intent is not subject to Article 20, Grievance Procedure.
-Nothing in this Article is intended to alter the eligibility requirements for benefits provided by the University. - 6.2 Policy. - (a) Discrimination. - (1) Personnel decisions shall be based solely on job-related criteria and performance. - (2) Furthermore, neither the Board nor the UFF shall discriminate against any faculty member based upon race, color, gender, religious creed, national origin, age, veteran status, disability, political affiliation, sexual orientation, gender identity and expression, or marital status, nor shall the Board or the UFF abridge any rights of faculty members related to union activity granted under Chapter 447, Florida Statutes, including but not limited to the right to assist or to refrain from assisting the UFF, or the exercise of any rights under this Agreement.

-(3) Should state or federal law establish any additional protected category for claims of discrimination during the term of this Agreement, the Board and the UFF agree to modify the Agreement pursuant to Article 31.3.
-Disparate treatment on the basis of a class not protected by federal or state law may not be grieved if such disparate treatment is required by federal or state law.

-(b) Sexual Harassment.

-(1) Sexual harassment is a prohibited form of sex discrimination.
+Nothing in this Article is intended to alter the eligibility requirements for benefits provided by the University.

+- 6.2 Policy. - (a) Personnel decisions shall be based upon legitimate occupational qualifications, job related criteria, and performance rather than membership in a protected class identified in Article 6.2(a)(2). - (1) Neither the Board nor the UFF shall discriminate against any faculty member based upon race, color, gender, religious creed, national origin, age, veteran status, disability, political affiliation, sexual orientation, gender identity and expression, or marital status, nor shall the Board or the UFF abridge any rights of faculty members related to union activity granted under Chapter 447, Florida Statutes, including but not limited to the right to assist or to refrain from assisting the UFF, or the exercise of any rights under this Agreement. - (2) Should state or federal law establish any additional protected category for claims of discrimination during the term of this Agreement, the Board and the UFF agree to modify the Agreement pursuant to Article 31.3.
+Disparate treatment on the basis of a class not protected by federal or state law may not be grieved if such disparate treatment is required by federal or state law. - (b) Sexual Harassment. - (1) Sexual harassment is a prohibited form of sex discrimination.
 Sexual harassment in the employment context is defined as including the following: